 1. Evaluate textbook and instructional material requirements

 Evaluate textbook and instructional material requirements each time you teach a course.
-Using this opportunity to consider pricing, access, quality, etc. ensures that we have done the right thing for our students.
+Using this opportunity to consider pricing, access, and quality ensures that we have done the right thing for our students.

 2. OERs Can Lower Costs

-In some cases, OERs may be acceptable alternatives to commercially-produced textbook and instructional materials.
+In some cases, OERs may be comparable alternatives to commercially-produced textbook and instructional materials.
 To learn more about OER alternatives for your discipline, visit the Open Access Textbook Repository Database.

 Avoid unnecessary bundling when possible.
 Florida Statutes Section 1004.085 7(b) requires faculty to confirm that they will use everything included in a bundle.
 One caveat: when it is less expensive to purchase a bundle than it is to purchase items individually, this may justify requiring the bundle.

 Cost calculations are based on the required format(s), so always limit requirements to the least expensive format of textbooks and instructional materials.
-If students have a preference for a different format, they can always purchase the alternative.
+If students have a preference for a different format, they can always purchase the alternative should they choose.